 The University is accredited by the Higher Learning Commission.

-The program combines theory and clinical nursing courses with required support courses.
+This rigorous program combines theory and clinical nursing courses, required support courses, and Foundational Studies courses and electives.
 Graduates are eligible to apply to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) for entry into practice as a registered nurse.

 The nursing faculty are dedicated to providing quality experiential learning opportunities through course design, clinical experiences, and service learning projects.
 Residence hall accommodations include dedicated housing for student nurses.